Yuchen413/CertPhash/README.md

-# CERTPHASH: Towards Certified Perceptual Hashing via Robust Training
+# CertPHah: Towards Certified Perceptual Hashing via Robust Training

 <!-- CERTPHASH is the first certified perceptual hashing (PHash) system designed to provide provable robustness against both evasion and collision attacks.
 Using verifier tools, CERTPHASH is trained on a robust method that incorporates anti-evasion, anti-collision and functionality optimization terms, and is able to withstand adversarial perturbations while maintaining functional utility.
 Being the first certified PHash system with robust training, it is a powerful tool for detecting illicit content in real-world applications.  -->